-- I. Customer charge: A fixed charge which is applied to domestic and commercial classes.
-This charge covers administrative and billing costs as well as costs for access to service; - II.
+- II.
 Energy Charge: This is a charge per KWh which is applicable to all customer classes.
 The charge per KWh is constant for each KWh used for all classes except the domestic class where the structure is an ascending block structure.
-Within this ascending block structure the cost per KWh is higher for greater usage; this is designed to promote efficiency of use; - III.
+Within this structure the cost per KWh is higher for greater usage; this is designed to promote efficiency of use; - III.
 Demand charge: This is a charge per KVA; this refers to the peak power recorded each month.
 This charge is applicable to secondary voltage power and large power classes.
 This charge is designed to provide revenue required to facilitate additional capacity needed to supply peak power; and - IV.
-Fuel Adjustment charge: The present charge was established by the Public Utilities Board (PUB) in its Decision of May 12th 1983.
-The fuel clause is defined as follows in Appendix B of this decision:

-"1) As the price of fuel increases or decreases, the monthly KWh charge for energy shall be increased or decreased by an amount calculated according to the following formula:
+Fuel Adjustment charge: This was revised by the Public Utilities Board (PUB) Decision on May 12th 1983.
+The fuel clause is defined as follows in Appendix B of this decision: - "1) As the price of fuel increases or decreases, the monthly KWh charge for energy shall be increased or decreased by an amount calculated according to the following formula: